von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: Discussion

 \section{Discussion}

-I have presented a variant of quantum phase estimation with QSP+, obtaining an algorithm that can efficiently perform QEE on any block-encoding of $H$.
+We have presented an efficient QEE algorithm, which can easily be modified to perform QPE, at the cost of a logarithmic overhead compared to the QPE lower bound \cite{mandetight2023}.
+We have focused on the standard QPE/QEE problem, meaning that we assume access to $\ket{\lambda}$, or a state exponentially close to it.

-In two common settings, access to $CU$ or access to an LCP decomposition of $H$, vN-QPE can be used to prepare a qubit-optimal algorithm. \Cref{cor:QPE-LPC} adopts a common access model, which is realistic for a wide class of Hamiltonians.
-The block-encoding costs are given in $\mathcal{G}_{CpT}$, and so the complexity and error scaling of implementing the entire QSP+ circuit are correspondingly in $\mathcal{G}_{CpT}$.
-The result illustrates how vN-QPE (and the underlying QET Hamiltonian simulation) complexity scales with physically relevant parameters $\statenorm{H}, \left|P\right|$ in practice.
-This is because while QSP+ templates provide an easy conceptual framework for algorithm development, important scaling factors, including the Hamiltonian norm, are usually subsumed into block-encoding costs.
+\Cref{thrm:QEE-LPC} then underscores that this efficiency holds when one adopts a common access model.
+The result illustrates how vN-QPE (and the underlying QET Hamiltonian simulation) complexity scales with physically relevant parameters $\alpha, \left|P\right|$ in practice.
+This is because while QSP+ templates provide an easy conceptual framework for algorithm development, important Hamiltonian parameters, usually $|P|, \Delta_k, \alpha$, are subsumed into block-encoding costs.
+This point is not truly novel, it can be derived straightforwardly from the complexity statements of block-encoding costs in for example \cite{Zhang_2024, gilyen_quantum_2019}.
+However, it is a key feature of algorithms on block-encodings data which deserves {prominence}.

-\Cref{alg:QSPQPE} leverages the best-understood QSP+ algorithm, Hamiltonian simulation.
-This means one can consider optimizations to the QET circuit \cite{berry2024doubling}, and the pre-processing to derive signal processing operators is numerically and analytically well understood \cite{dong2023robustiterativemethodsymmetric, skelton2025hitchhikersguideqsppreprocessing, Berntson_2025}.
-Window functions could easily be used in combination with vN-QPE, but for simplicity, I have not explored the idea herein.

-In \cref{cor:qpe_oracle}, I show that vN-QPE has a suboptimal query complexity.
-In vN-QPE, the precision of the algorithm depends on the simulation time, and Hamiltonian simulation scales with $t$ at best.
-However, it might be possible to alter vN-QPE such that the $t, r$ trade-off is more explicit, allowing one to obtain an optimal query complexity.

-Of possible independent interest, in both settings, I also explicitly show how block-encoding error carries through a QSP+ circuit, and show that the QET circuit I have considered can be efficiently decomposed into $\mathcal{G}_{CpT}$ whenever the signal operator can be decomposed into $\mathcal{G}_{CpT}$.
+\Cref{alg:QSPQPE} is amenable to simplifications that we have not discussed directly.
+First, for simple or particularly structured problems, then the block-encoding step might be done more cheaply than we have assumed (generic $e^{iH}$ oracles or some LCP).
+Regardless of whether the block-encodings are prepared with the methods we used, our work demonstrates that preparing and coupling the pointer system introduces minimal additional costs or assumptions to the problem.

+Next, sometimes the initial QFT step in QPE can be replaced with a window function \cite{babbushencoding2018}.
+In analogy to classical signal processing, the window functions are designed to dampen spectral leaking, or the spreading of the probability distribution across all eigenstates of $U$ due to the QFT step or time-evolution.
+Window function-based QPE algorithms will have the same asymptotic query complexity as standard QPE, but could have a higher success probability, at the cost of a more expensive initial QFT step.
+Window function-QPE has been explicitly compared to QSVT-QPE, and numerically outperforms QSVT-based algorithms by a low constant factor \cite{greenaway2024casestudyqsvtassessment} in the test cases.
+The approach can be combined with ours, leading to a possible numeric boost to the success probability in $\gamma=1-\text{poly}(n)$ cases.